benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 ### How the creation of dukkha is experienced subjectively

 The world you're experiencing right now is a "3D space" of **awareness**.
 It's not a thing, but a process [in your mind].
-Awareness is always present.
+Awareness is always present, and it encompasses *everything* you see/hear/feel/think/know right now.

+> As far as here and now is concerned, what isn't in awareness might as well not exist.
+>
+> —Culadasa

 Starting from awareness, your mind goes through a series of causal steps to produce dukkha/suffering: